GENDEX

 GENDEX (GENealogical inDEX) File is a specification to export the index of a genealogical home page to a global name index service.
 It was developed by Eugene W. Stark as a feature of his GEDCOM to HTML translator software, GED2HTML.
 Stark's GENDEX site originally accepted the GENDEX files until that site was retired in 2004.
-Since then, other sites have continued to support the format, including the GenDex Network, which became publicly available on 4 April 2013.
-The GenDex Network is the direct successor to the TNG Network created by Darrin Lythgoe and is based in part on the code used in the TNG Network.
+Another site that continued to support the format, was the GenDex Network, from 4 April 2013 to August 2021, when it became a spam site.
+The GenDex Network was the direct successor to the TNG Network created by Darrin Lythgoe and is based in part on the code used in the TNG Network.

 Format

 Each line in a GENDEX file represents the reference to a person record.
 Each GENDEX record has the following fields, each terminated by a '|' character: